-The mean and standard deviation of the age of the patients in the compassion therapy group were 43.95 (7.48), in the ACT group 44.30 (8.84), and in the control group 45.25 (6.81).
-One of the assumptions of the repeated measurements analysis test is to check the equality of the covariance matrix of the errors.
-Therefore, Mauchly's test of sphericity was used.
-Considering that if the P value is not significant, it means the equality of the covariance matrices of the errors in the study groups.
-Therefore, considering the lack of significance, the equality of variances within subjects in body image variables (P=0.086, X2=4.914, W=0.858) is confirmed.
-These results indicate that the assumption of the equality of the error covariance matrix among repeated measurements is maintained.
-As a result, repeated analysis of variance can be used.
-The results of Table 3 show that the mean of the body image in the group of compassion therapy and ACT increased compared to the control group.
-It shows that the effect of the time factor (within groups) (P<0.001, F=106.102) and the interaction effect of group and time (P=0.003, F=15.755) are significant on the body image of patients.
-In other words, by referring to Table 3, it can be seen that the post-test and follow-up averages of body image of the patients who were treated in the two experimental groups (compassion therapy and ACT) have improved compared to the control group, who were not treated.
+The mean and standard deviation of the age of the patients in the compassion therapy group was 43.95 (7.48), in the ACT group 44.30 (8.84) and in the control group was 45.25 (6.81).
+In other words, by referring to Table 3, it can be seen that the post-test and follow-up averages of body image of the patients who were treated in the two experimental groups (compassion therapy and ACT) have improved compared to the control group who were not treated.
 Furthermore, the effect size for group interaction and time for body image is equal to (Eta=0.43).
-To check which study groups (compassion therapy, ACT, control) were different, Bonferroni's post hoc test was used to compare the body image of the patients.
-The results of this test showed that there was significant difference between the no experimental groups (P<0.05), but both experimental groups were significantly different from the control group (P<0.001).
+In order to check which study groups (compassion therapy, ACT, control) were different, Bonferroni's post hoc test was used to compare the body image of the patients.
+The results of this test showed that there was no significant difference between both experimental groups (P<0.05), but both experimental groups were significantly different from the control group (P<0.001).
 In other words, the body image of the patients in the experimental groups improved.
-The results of Bonferroni's follow-up test showed that there was no significant difference between the post-test and the follow-up of the patients' body image averages (P<0.05), which indicates that the lasting effect has been established.
+The results of Bonferroni's followup test showed that there was no significant difference between the post-test and the follow-up of the patients' body image averages (P<0.05), which indicates that the lasting effect has been established.
 The results showed that the performance of compassion therapy on body image was better than the ACT group.